Date published: 2026-4-1

 Seach Input

-ADMP Inhibitoren
+ADMP Inhibitors

 ADMP inhibitors represent a specialized class of chemical compounds that target and modulate the activity of the protein ADMP (Anti-Dorsalizing Morphogenetic Protein), a member of the TGF-beta superfamily.
 This protein is involved in complex biochemical pathways, particularly in the regulation of developmental processes.
 By interacting with ADMP, these inhibitors are able to impact specific cellular signaling mechanisms, particularly those associated with morphogenetic gradients and developmental patterning.
 The intricate role of ADMP in modulating the balance between various growth factors like BMP (Bone Morphogenetic Protein) and other signaling molecules makes ADMP inhibitors valuable tools for investigating developmental biology and embryogenesis.
 They serve as molecular probes to delineate how ADMP exerts its effects on different developmental axes, such as the dorsal-ventral axis in vertebrates.